Course Outline

 1. Familiarity with the ISO OSI Reference Model (ITU-T X.200) and the TCP/IP protocol stack.

-2. Basic knowledge of the Unix/Linux operating system: UNIX terminal, directory structure, file listing and directory operations (creating, changing, copying, moving, removing files/directories), redirection, pipes, and process management (listing suspended and background processes).
+2. Basic knowledge of Unix/Linux OS: UNIX terminal usage, directory structure, file/directory listing, creating and navigating directories, copying, moving, removing files and directories, redirection, pipes, and process management (listing suspended and background processes).

-1. Hardware: Minimum 16GB RAM and at least 60GB of free disk space.
+1. Hardware: Minimum 16GB RAM, minimum 60GB free disk space.

 2. OS: Ubuntu Linux is preferred.
-The following applications must be installed: ip,
+Ensure the following applications are installed: ip, iperf, ipcalc.

 3. Software: Wireshark application (https://www.wireshark.org/download.html).

-All software should be the latest stable, available releases.
+All components should be the latest stable releases.

 Testimonials (3)